 There are several situations in which you may have Citi ThankYou Rewards points that will expire:

-• Points earned from Citibank banking products expire 3 years after December 31 of the year in which the points were earned.
+- Points earned from Citi banking products expire 3 years after December 31 of the year in which the points were earned.

 Downgrading is another option.
-An easy way to keep your points alive and to avoid an annual fee is to simply downgrade to a no-fee ThankYou card.
-At the time of this writing, the options that will preserve your points are the ThankYou Preferred Card, Rewards+ Card, and the AT&T Access Card.
-For most people, the Rewards+ card is the best option.
+An easy way to keep your points alive and to avoid an annual fee is to simply downgrade to a no-fee card.

-Important re Points Expiry: Citi product changes result in a weird transition period quirk.
-Soon after product changing from one ThankYou card to another, you can log into your account, and you’ll see that your points will expire within 60 days.
+Important info regarding points expiration: Citi product changes result in a weird transition period quirk.
+Soon after product changing from one ThankYou card to another, you can log into your account and you’ll see that your points will expire within 60 days.
 Don’t panic.
 Your points won’t really expire.
 Wait a few more weeks and you’ll see that the points no longer have an expiration date.

-The downside to downgrading to a no-fee card, of course, is that this makes your points far less valuable.
-Unless you still have another premium card, you won’t be able to transfer points to loyalty programs.
+The downside to downgrading to a no-fee card, of course, is that this makes your points far less valuable as they transfer to partner programs at a lesser ratio.

 More information